tkntjsdw/fast-dna/CONTRIBUTING.md

 ### Owners

-*Owners* have admin access and are responsible for the management, maintenance, and operations of repositories.
+*Owners* have admin access and are responsible for the management, maintenance, and operations of the FAST-DNA repository.

 ### Steering committee